photography consent noticeWhat are the GDPR consent issues for photographers and event managers?

-There’s a few … and these are particularly relevant for photographers, journalists and event managers.
+There’s a few … and GDPR consent is particularly relevant for photographers, journalists and event managers.

 Let’s look at an example.
 I recently attended a business networking event where the organisers were displaying this notice on some of the tables.
 This is typical of the sort of response to the GDPR which is bringing it into disrepute.